cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 > Jaxon is reduced, making his new target number 13.
 He delves into
 > the arcane symbols and abstract data structures, rolling {5, 11,
 > 16}.
 > The data coalesces at a middle value of 11.
-With this, he adjusts his
+With this, he adjusts
+> his
 > <Cryptanalysis> approach, adding 1 to his Expertise Area Level for
 > a total of 7 .
 Despite their collaborative effort and Lyra's
 > precise support, the result falls short of the necessary 13.
+The
-The door
+> door
 > remains sealed, its secrets tightly locked away.

 ### Temptation Dice

 If you really want to succeed at a check you may choose to take the highest instead of the middle value.
 The choice is made before an actual roll.
+It will significantly increase your chances but also increases the risk of failure.
+This is called tempting fate.

-After that roll a d4 is added to the temptation dice collection.
+After tempting fate a d4 is added to the temptation dice collection.
 These d4 are called Temptation Dice.

-As long as this pool has at least one dice it is rolled alongside the {3D20} rolls.
+As long as this collection has at least one dice it is rolled alongside the {3D20} rolls.
 Whenever one of those d4 shows a 4 the lowest of the {3D20} is chosen, even if fate was tempted at that roll.
 If any d4 resulted in a 4, one d4 will be removed from the temptation dice collection.

 Up to 4d4 can be gathered in the Temptation dice collection, after that you can not tempt fate and take the highest dice until a slot has